Question: “Please explain why deminers do not wear mine-proof boots….”

 Whatever the reason, the "proof" that the LEAP study gives over the pointlessness of wearing blast-boots is brought into real question because its results do not come close to matching reality.

 There may be a point in wearing blast boots (especially low-profile boots that do not make the wearer clumsy) in areas with very small blast mines… perhaps for survey, CASEVAC or even QC.
+However, I have tested some in the field, and the clumsy discomfort involved means that I would never willingly wear them again.

 To see ALL RECORDS by number... click here...